technomancy/bussard/spoilers/readme.md

 region.

-The conflict started when Lalande wanted to get control of Tana's resources.
+The conflict started when Lalande wanted to get control of Tana's mineral resources.
+Lalande's industry needs access to new soures of raw materials, its businesses want to expand into new markets, and its people want to reclaim their place at the head of human colonization.

+To Lalande, the Solar Union's control of the (larger, mineral-rich) system is a threat, a way for the SU to grow in power and possibly eclipse the Terran Republic.
+Lalande cannot let this happen.

 At first, they thought they could pull Tana away from the Solar Union by funding groups opposed to the SU's direct
-rule: a mix of settlers still upset by the L-688-21 debacle, young hotheads looking to challenge Sol's "tyranny", and ambitious politicians greedy for the opportunities self-rule would generate.
+rule: a mix of settlers still upset by the L 688-21 debacle, young hotheads looking to challenge Sol's "tyranny", and ambitious politicians greedy for the opportunities self-rule would generate.